julien-lange/ee-duties/CIS-moderation-Tri3-22-23/comments.md

 NB: there are two .csv files in this folder, I am not sure what each correspond to (both are about Element 010?).

+---
+MAP meeting notes
+---

+## Things to note

+* no boycott-related missing marks

+* Want: 80% pass rate and ~60% average

+* Apprentiship still does very well (not spread) but this can be explained by students just being committed (>< typical UG students).

+* Attendance weak, some very weak students

+* A few instances of asking for assessments to be remarked (eg from SAM - Trinidad)

+## Questions

+* Plans to monitor engagement? (address number of non-submission)

+## Overall comments

+* Excellent feedback, good spread generally

+* Usually, nice MAP boxes (consistent)

+* Attendance / low engagement in level 5 unfortunate -> think about
+  how to suppor tem next year?